YoungKai7/Hosted-Pages/README.md

 Retrieve Response
 -----------

-When you embed a payment/wallet hosted page in a Windows Forms application, you may need to retrieive the response from the hosted page for the Windows Forms application,
+When you embed a payment/wallet hosted page in a Windows Forms application, you may need to retrieve the response from the hosted page for the Windows Forms application,

-We have a [detailed guide](Sections/Retrieve%20Response.md) for retrieving response of embeded hosted pages in your Windows Forms application.
+We have a [detailed guide](Sections/Retrieve%20Response.md) for retrieving response of embedded hosted pages in your Windows Forms application.

 Help us make it better
 ----------------------